 [ti_audio media=”4327″ autoplay=”1″ volume=”30″]

-Six years before the infamous warriors called Little Rock Nine went into battle in Arkansas, a group of high school students planned a landmark protest against the conditions of their segregated school.
+Six years before the infamous warriors called Little Rock Nine went to battle in Arkansas, a group of high school students planned a landmark protest against the conditions of their segregated school.
 This is that story.

 “It Seemed Like Reaching for the Moon”: Barbara Rose Johns and the Young Black People of Prince Edward County